A universal characterization of higher algebraic K-theory: Connective -theory

 Waldhausen's algebraic $K$-theory functor takes as input a category with cofibrations and weak equivalences.
-It is now well understood that the $K$-theory spectrum is determined by the Dwyer-Kan localization $L^H\aC$ of the Waldhausen category $\aC$ \cite{ToenVezzosi, BM4, Cisinski}.
-Since $\N(L^H \aC)$ yields the $\i$-category associated to $\aC$, these results can be interpreted as saying that the algebraic $K$-theory of a Waldhausen category is an invariant of the underlying $\i$-category.
-In this subsection we study a direct construction of the algebraic $K$-theory of $\i$-categories due to Lurie \cite[11.1]{DAG-I} (see also \cite[\S 7]{ToenVezzosi} for a sketch of such a definition in the context of Segal categories).
-We prove that the algebraic $K$-theory of a Waldhausen category is equivalent as a spectrum to the $K$-theory of the associated $\i$-category.
+It is now well understood that, under mild hypotheses, the $K$-theory spectrum is determined by the Dwyer-Kan localization $L^H\aC$ of the Waldhausen category $\aC$ \cite{ToenVezzosi, BM4, Cisinski}.
+Since $\N((L^H \aC)^{\textrm{fib}})$ yields the $\i$-category associated to $\aC$, these results can be interpreted as saying that the algebraic $K$-theory of a Waldhausen category is an invariant of the underlying $\i$-category.
+Moreover, it has long been folklore that given a sufficiently good theory of $\i$-categories one can define analogues of Waldhausen's construction of algebraic $K$-theory (e.g., see \cite[\S 7]{ToenVezzosi} for a sketch of such a definition in the context of Segal categories).
+In this subsection we study a version of such a direct construction of the algebraic $K$-theory of $\i$-categories in the setting of quasicategories~\cite[1.2.2.5]{HAG}.
+We prove that Waldhausen's algebraic $K$-theory of a Waldhausen category $\aC$ is equivalent as a spectrum to this $\i$-categorical algebraic $K$-theory of the associated $\i$-category $\N((L^H \aC)^{\mathrm{fib}})$.